robertmuth/Cwerg/README.md

 Whole program translation and parallel translation at the function level are explicit design goals for the c++ implementations.

-Cwerg does not have linker at this point.
+Cwerg does not have a linker.
 Instead the responsibility of generating executables and resolving relocations rests with the assembler components of the various backends.
+An ELF library helps with the generation of ELF executables, which is the only object format currently supported.

 ## Intentional Limitations